Tips for School Educators on Reducing Start-of-Year Stress and How Kritik can Help

 Utilizing peer assessment

-By assessing other students' work, students themselves are exposed to new ideas, new viewpoints and new approaches that otherwise would not be exposed to them.
-By doing so, Students become curators of knowledge, not just consumers of it.
+By assessing other students' work, students themselves are exposed to new ideas, new viewpoints, and new approaches that otherwise would not be exposed to them.
+By doing so, students become curators of knowledge, not just consumers of it.
+This is a great student achievement that will lower the levels of stress among school teachers.

 Create low-stakes assignments

-Often, most educators will assign a mid-term test, a final paper and a final exam or project as forms of evaluations on student understanding of course concepts.
+Often, most educators will assign a mid-term test, a final paper, and a final exam or project as forms of evaluation on student understanding of course concepts.
 However, grading said assignments are often time-consuming and not beneficial to students.
-To ensure you are maximizing your teaching efforts, allow for more low-stakes, “mini-assignments” of sorts, to be added throughout the term to act as a temperature check on students and their understanding of course concepts.
-If students aren’t performing well, perhaps it is an indication that some concepts are not properly being taught and updates to the course should follow.
+To ensure you are maximizing your teaching efforts, allow for more low-stakes, “mini-assignments” of sorts, to be added throughout the term.
+This serves as an act as a temperature check on students and their understanding of course concepts.
+If students aren’t performing well, perhaps it is an indication that some concepts are not properly being taught and updates to the course should follow in classroom management.

-By introducing more low-stakes assessments, educators can have the freedom to introduce new course concepts and evaluate early on if they are benefiting students or not.
+By introducing more low-stakes assessments, school leaders and educators can have the freedom to introduce new course concepts and evaluate early on if they are benefiting students or not.
+Although their mental health and wellness are at stake in these working conditions, they are willing to take the risk.

 Create a sense of community

 Fall 2020 will be difficult for many educators and their students, but it is also an opportunity to enhance student learning for the better over the long-term.
-By choosing technologies that work, not only are you saving yourself time, you are exposing your students to an enhanced way of learning that will last them a life-time.
+The measures to relieve teacher burnout presented above will further strengthen their teaching profession.
+By choosing technologies that work, not only are you saving yourself time, you are exposing your students to an enhanced way of learning that will last them a lifetime.